aleyra/aleyra/README.md

 ### Outer Circle

 #### For "RNCP" level 7 title "Expert in Computer Architecture" with a specialization in "Database and Data Architecture."
 Here, we can specialize and earn an "RNCP" title by meeting certain conditions.
-I am aiming for an RNCP Level 7 title (equivalent to a Master's degree) called **"Expert in Computer Architecture"** with a specialization in **"Database and Data Architecture."**
+I was aiming for an RNCP Level 7 title (equivalent to a Master's degree) called **"Expert in Computer Architecture"** with a specialization in **"Database and Data Architecture."**

-I have three modules with different projects to complete:
+I had three modules with different projects to complete:

 * **Web - Database**
 * **Artificial Intelligence**